eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/uninstallation.rst

     .. group-tab:: Windows

-        Navigate to your install location and remove the |var-project| folder.
+        Navigate to your install location and remove the |var-project| directory.